ilozano2/spring-cloud-gateway-active-health-check/README.md

 # 2. Registering endpoints for your services

-In the previous section, you have specified a Load Balanced URI (lb://your-service-name), but now you need to register the endpoints associated with the service name of the URI.
+In the previous section, you specified a Load Balanced URI (lb://your-service-name), but now you need to register the endpoints associated with the service name of the URI.
 We are visiting some approaches in the following sections.

 ## Static approach

-You can activate client load balancing statically configuring the property `spring.cloud.discovery.client.simple.instances`.
+You can activate client load balancing statically by configuring the property `spring.cloud.discovery.client.simple.instances`.
 It is a map whose key is the service name (used by the lb://<service-name> URI) and the value is an array of `org.springframework.cloud.client.ServiceInstance` objects that will point to the upstream services.

 Some benefits of static load balancing are